 These are three of the biggest and most important changes I have made to my life in the past few months, and they are simple changes that I believe everyone can make fairly easily.

-Later this week I will come back with a few more of the most important tips that I have learned that have led to my improved health lately, this time with exercise and training advice!
+Later this week I will come back with a few more of the most important health and fitness tips that I have learned that have led to my improved health lately, this time with exercise and training advice!

 Remember, you should always consult your doctor before making any drastic changes to your diet or exercise routine that you do not feel comfortable with.